 Not Bitstamp though.
 Bitstamp does not charge any withdrawal fees at all for withdrawing BTC.
 This is a strong competitive edge in the market and distinguishes Bitstamp from most other top crypto exchanges.

 At Bitstamp, you can deposit through both wire transfer and credit cards.
-This can be helpful especially for newer crypto investors.
+This can be helpful especially for newer crypto investors and makes Bitstamp a so called “entry-level exchange”.